EchoIA: Implicit Authentication System Based on User Feedback: Introduction

-In implicit authentication (IA), the features used for the authentication are predefined by the system, which will not be able to change during usage \cite{shen2018performance,castelluccia2017towards,kate2017authentication}.
-To achieve better coverage in user authentication, the existing approaches tend to simultaneously use many different features \cite{p62,p7,feng2014tips}, such as location, touch, and acceleration for user identification purposes.
+In implicit authentication (IA), the features used for the authentication are predefined by the system, which will not be able to change during the usage \cite{shen2018performance,castelluccia2017towards}.
+To achieve better coverage in user authentication, the existing approaches tend to use multiple features \cite{yang2020bubblemap,bello2020machine,xu2020touchpass}, such as location, touch, and acceleration for user identification purposes.
 However, for a specific user, only a small number of the features (personal features) in the total feature set is needed.
 Irrelevant features not only reduce the system's efficiency, but decrease the authentication accuracy as well.
-In practice, dynamically finding suitable personal features is one of the most important problems in implicit authentication.
-Due to the high diversity of user behavior, it is difficult to implement IA in a real environment unless the system can efficiently find personal features for the current user \cite{yang2016personaia}.
+Nevertheless, due to the high complexity of human behavior, it requires a massive calculation to derive personal features, which is infeasible in practice \cite{yang2016personaia}.
+Hence, finding a suitable scheme that dynamically derives personal features is a critical step for IA implementation.

-Our previous work discussed a way of finding personal features by analyzing users' behavioral data \cite{yang2017energy}.
-From another aspect, this paper introduces EchoIA, which utilizes user feedback to pinpoint personal features during the usage with a small amount of calculation.
-By comparing with the current IA schemes, the experiment shows that our method can significantly improve the authentication accuracy of traditional IA.
-In addition, the proposed method is lightweight, which can be easily embedded into the existing IA systems as an add-on to achieve efficient authentication.
+In this work, we introduce a human-centered implicit authentication (EchoIA), which utilizes user feedback to pinpoint personal features during the usage with a small amount of calculation.
+By comparing with current IA schemes, the experiment shows that our method can significantly improve the authentication accuracy of traditional IA.
+In addition, the proposed method is lightweight, which can be easily embedded into existing IA systems as an add-on to achieve efficient authentication.
 As far as we know, we are the first group, which utilizes user feedback to improve the authentication accuracy and energy efficiency in IA.